Veterans Affairs Compensation for Sleep Apnea

 1965

-Sleep apnea is not a very common sleep disorder.
-About 5 percent to 10 percent of the general population suffers from the condition.
-But it’s far more common among Veterans.
-Studies show that veterans are four times more likely than the general population to develop sleep apnea.
+Approximately 6 million Americans have been officially diagnosed with sleep apnea, though experts estimate the condition impacts as many as 30 million people in the U.S., according to the National Council on Aging.
+Studies show that Veterans are four times more likely than the general population to develop sleep apnea.
 If left untreated, sleep apnea may lead to sleep deprivation and serious health problems, including type 2 diabetes, high blood pressure, strokes, heart attacks, and a shortened life span.

 Veterans may be eligible to receive VA disability compensation for sleep apnea if their symptoms interfere with their ability to work.
-An experienced and knowledgeable VA benefits lawyer from Berry Law can help you with your sleep apnea claim.
+An experienced and knowledgeable VA benefits lawyer from Berry Law may be able to help you with your sleep apnea claim.
 Contact us today for a free consultation.

 Why Choose Us?

-At Berry Law, our experienced VA benefits attorneys represent veterans throughout the United States.
+At Berry Law, our experienced VA benefits attorneys represent Veterans throughout the United States.
 We are committed to providing quality and effective legal representation to the men and women who have served our country and sacrificed their safety in the line of duty.
-At the very least, our veterans are entitled to the benefits and compensation they deserve.
+At the very least, our Veterans are entitled to the benefits and compensation they earned.

 What Types of Sleep Apnea Qualify for VA Disability Benefits?